ibm-cloud-docs/pattern-code-engine-ai-summary-app/deploy.md

 [Account Infrastructure base](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-account-infra-base-63641cec-6093-4b4f-b7b0-98d2f4185cd6-global) for creating and configuring additional needed components of an IBM Cloud account.
 * [Required IAM access policies](https://github.com/terraform-ibm-modules/terraform-ibm-code-engine/blob/main/README.md#required-iam-access-policies).
 * A [watsonx subscription](https://dataplatform.cloud.ibm.com/settings/account?context=wx).
 Verify that you have a valid Watsonx subscription and the necessary entitlements to deploy watsonx on IBM Cloud.
+* A custom domain name to run the web application.

 ## Provision Architecture
 {: #ai-code-engine-app-provision}

+1. Provision [the architecture stack](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/Retrieval_Augmented_Generation_Pattern-5fdd0045-30fc-4013-a8bc-6db9d5447a52-global) to deploy the following:
-1. Add the [watsonx.ai]( https://github.com/terraform-ibm-modules/terraform-ibm-watsonx-saas-da) service to deploy Watson Studio, Watson Machine Learning and COS.
+  * The watsonx.ai service to deploy Watson Studio, Watson Machine Learning and Cloud Object Storage (COS).
-2. Provision [Code Engine](https://github.com/terraform-ibm-modules/terraform-ibm-code-engine/tree/main) to create the highly resilient serverless architecture to housing an internet-facing web application.
+  * Code Engine to create the highly resilient serverless architecture for housing an internet-facing web application.
 By provisioning an application in two regions, user requests are served in an active-active manner and if an outage in one region occurs, the second region continues to serve user requests.
-3. Provision [IBM Cloud Internet Services](https://github.com/terraform-ibm-modules/terraform-ibm-cis) to configure Domain Name Services(DNS), Global Load Balancer and Web Application Firewall (WAF).
-4. Provision [IBM Cloud Monitoring](https://github.com/terraform-ibm-modules/terraform-ibm-observability-instances/tree/main/modules/cloud_monitoring) to integrate with Code Engine and forward selected metrics about workloads.
+  * IBM Cloud Monitoring to integrate with Code Engine and forward selected metrics about workloads.
-5. Provision [IBM Cloud Logs](https://github.com/terraform-ibm-modules/terraform-ibm-observability-instances/tree/main/modules/cloud_logs) for quick issue detection, performance optimization and strong security compliance.
+  * IBM Cloud Logs for quick issue detection, performance optimization and strong security compliance.
-6. Provision [IBM Cloud Activity Tracker](https://github.com/terraform-ibm-modules/terraform-ibm-observability-instances/tree/main/modules/activity_tracker) to support the configuration of alerts to detect audit issues and send notifications to targeted channels.
+  * IBM Cloud Activity Tracker to support the configuration of alerts to detect audit issues and send notifications to targeted channels.
+2. Provision [IBM Cloud Internet Services](https://github.com/terraform-ibm-modules/terraform-ibm-cis) to configure Domain Name Services(DNS), Global Load Balancer and Web Application Firewall (WAF).

 ## Additonal Services